rackerlabs/otter/api-docs/rst/dev-guide/concepts.rst

 -  Load-balanced Cloud Servers.
 Learn more at `Load Balancers Getting Started Guide`_.

+-  Rackspace Cloud Orchestration.
+Learn more at `Cloud Orchestration Getting Started Guide`_.

 You can set up a schedule for launching Autoscale or define an event that triggers a webhook.
-You can also specify a minimum and maximum number of cloud servers for your scaling group, the amount of resources you want to increase or decrease, and policies based on percentage or real numbers.
+You can also specify a minimum and maximum number of scaling units for your scaling group, the amount of resources you want to increase or decrease, and policies based on percentage or real numbers.